davesmiths/imagefill/readme.md

 ------------
 Imagefill makes an image fill the available horizontal space and crops appropriately through assignable presets.

 It does this by making sure there is a wrapper div around the image.
-The wrapper div makes it possible to apply styles that position and crop the image.
+The wrapper div makes it possible for imagefill to apply styles that position and crop the image.

 A window.resize event is handled that updates all imagefill images in a regulated and sensible way.